tianrui-qi/DSMLM/README.md

     parameter with that new folder.
 -   `-S DATA_SAVE_FOLD`: Path to the data save folder.
 No need to specify when stride or window is set as non-zero.
 Default: None.
--   `-C CKPT_LOAD_PATH`: Path to the checkpoint load file without .ckpt.
+-   `-C CKPT_LOAD_PATH`: Path to the checkpoint load file.
+Default:
-    Default: `ckpt/e08/340` or `ckpt/e10/450` when scale up factor is 4 or 8.
+    `ckpt/e08/340.ckpt` or `ckpt/e10/450.ckpt` when scale up factor is 4 or 8.
 -   `-T TEMP_SAVE_FOLD`: Path to the temporary save folder for drifting analysis.
 Must be specified when drift correction will be performed.
     Recomend to specify different path for different dataset.